Al-Nabi Shayth: History

 Ibn Jubayr (1145–1217 CE) noted:

 In 1838, Eli Smith noted En-Neby Sheeth as a "Metawileh" village in the district of Baalbek.

 On 22 December 1998 the Israeli Air Force bombed a farm house in al-Nabi Shayth killing a woman and six children.
-The target had been an antenna belonging to Hizbollah’s Voice of the Oppressed radio station.
-Hizbollah responed by firing rockets into Northern Israel, injuring sixteen people.
+The target had been an antenna belonging to Hizbollah's Voice of the Oppressed radio station.
+Hizbollah responded by firing rockets into Northern Israel, injuring sixteen people.
 Two weeks later the IAF again tried to destroy the radio mast, injuring seven villagers.
+On April 14, 2024, the IDF carried out an airstrike on the settlement, claiming that they were targeting a Hezbollah run weapons manufacturing site.